 Schema replication tables lets you check that the replication

-connection is active even if the master has not sent events to
+connection is active even if the source has not sent events to

-the slave recently.
-The master sends a heartbeat signal to a
+the replica recently.
+The source sends a heartbeat signal to a

 binary log for a longer period than the heartbeat interval.
 The